oaripay/ebsi-core-services/README.md

 You can choose to run the project locally with your own Node.js environment, or you can use Docker Compose to run it.

-First, create an `.env` file locally.
-You can duplicate `.env.example` and name the new copy `.env`.
-Adapt the variables to your needs.
+Adapt the variables in `.env` file to your needs, or update the variables in a copy named `.env.local`.

 Please note that you need to fill the API_PRIVATE_KEY env variable with a secp256k1 elliptic curve private key in hexadecimal.